ErikKusch/Ecological-Network-Extinction-Simulations/README.md

 Part of Chapter 2 of my PhD project.

 ## Abstract
-Forecasting biodiversity and functioning changes to ecosystem composition and functioning under climate change requires using multi-species approaches that explicitly consider ecological interactions.
-Here, we propose a framework with which to incorporate considerations of (1) localised extinction risk proxies, (2) resilience mechanisms of ecological networks, and (3) extinction cascade directionality as a driving force of ecological change.
-These three aspects are seldomly considered when establishing ecosystems responses to climate change and biodiversity loss.
-Using this framework, we demonstrate that current practices may severely underpredict ecological change measured as loss of biodiversity and change in connectedness.
-Our novel framework which explicitly explores two-dimensional resilience landscapes defined by network resilience mechanisms (i.e., link loss sensitivity and realisation of rewiring potential) represents the most complete toolbox for assessment of vulnerability of ecological networks to extinction cascades.
-Ultimately, we propose that using localised extinction proxies, explicitly quantifying ecological network resilience through link-loss sensitivity and realisation of rewiring potential, as well as simulation of bidirectional extinction cascades will lead to improved capabilities of estimating ecosystem trajectories throughout the Anthropocene.
+Forecasting changes to ecosystem composition and functioning under climate change requires multi-species approaches that consider ecological interactions via ecological networks.
+While ecosystem projections have previously been made using ecological network approaches, mainly focusing on extinction cascade directionality as a driving force of ecological change, only a few studies have explicitly considered resilience mechanisms of ecological networks towards species extinctions.
+These mechanisms are link-loss sensitivity (i.e., the inverse of the capacity to withstand loss of links when interaction partners go extinct) and realisation of rewiring potential (i.e., the capacity to re-allocate lost interaction potential/links to novel or already established interaction partners).
+Using a newly developed quantitative framework, we establish simulated ecosystem projections following species-specific climate safety margin-driven extinction cascades that consider both resilience mechanisms as well as cascade directionality across an array of globally-distributed in-situ sampled mutualistic networks.
+To identify the effects of network resilience mechanisms on loss of biodiversity and change in connectedness, our approach explicitly explores two-dimensional resilience landscapes defined by link loss sensitivity and realisation of rewiring potential.
+In addition to the traditional focus on bottom-up and top-down extinction cascades, we also explore the implications of bi-directional extinction cascades.
+Our results indicate that neglecting to account for ecological network resilience mechanisms may lead to severe underpredictions of ecological change measured as loss of biodiversity and change in connectedness.
+We also find that increasing link-loss sensitivity results in far greater numbers of secondary extinctions, while increases in rewiring potential abate secondary extinctions.
+Furthermore, we find that the contemporary focus on differences between bottom-up and top-down outcomes may obscure the considerably larger risk of biodiversity loss posed through bidirectional extinction cascades.

 ## Research Questions
 How are extinction cascade severity and biodiversity loss affected by:
-1. Choice of primary extinction?
-2. Network resilience characteristics (i.e., link-loss sensitivity and rewiring probability threshold)
+1. Network resilience characteristics (i.e., link-loss sensitivity and rewiring probability threshold)
-3. Directionality of extinction cascade
+2. Directionality of extinction cascade

 ## Primary Contact and Collaborators
 ### Primary Contact